Thomas-de-Bock/TarEmu/README.md

  # Building
  Tar can be built in Visual Studio 2019 or later.
 It is recomended to build in Release mode no matter what as the SFML debug dll's are not included anyway.
  After building, the `tables` and `noises` folders have to be moved into the build folder, along with the SFML dll's.
  The `tests` folder can also be put in the same directory if you plan on using the CPU instruction tester.
+The Json test files are not included however, they can be downloaded and placed directly into the `tests` folder from: https://github.com/TomHarte/ProcessorTests/tree/main/6502/v1

  # Known issues
  - There are no non-standard bankswitching methods currently implemented, this means that any cartridge with any bankswitching method implemented other than F8 and F6 will most likely not work.